Archanakattii/creative_minds/README.md

 This project introduces a groundbreaking solution for detecting and responding to gas leaks in homes and industries, integrating advanced sensors for precise detection and automated ventilation activation using motors.
 Utilizing TWILIO api communication ensures rapid alerts to occupants in emergencies.The inclusion of a Pneumatic solenoid valve for master shutdown enhances safety measures, preventing further gas leakage effectively.
 This innovative approach not only prioritizes safety but also offers a cost-effective solution, setting new standards in proactive gas leak detection and mitigation.

 # Acknowledgement
+We would like to extend our sincere thanks to everyone who supported us during the ELCIA hackathon.

-Firstly, we thank Mr. Kunal Ghosh ,IIIT Bangalore and Team ELCIA for organizing this incredible event and providing us with the platform to bring our ideas to life.
+Firstly, we thank Mr. Kunal Ghosh ,IIIT Bangalore  organizing this incredible event and providing us with the platform to bring our ideas to life.

 We extend our heartfelt thanks to our mentors, Mr. Raymond and Mr. Manjunath Ganjipete, for their invaluable guidance and insights.
 Their expertise and encouragement were instrumental in shaping our project and overcoming challenges along the way.